OzmundSedler/100-Days-Of-ML-Code/README.md

 [6 Different Ways to Compensate for Missing Values In a Dataset](https://towardsdatascience.com/6-different-ways-to-compensate-for-missing-values-data-imputation-with-examples-6022d9ca0779)

-## Week 15 -

 ## Week 16 - 19

 I kinda forgot about this repo.
 So i almost finished a book called hands on machine learning with scikit learn and tensorflow v2.0.
-Enrolled and participating in Open Data Science coursу and also reading a lot.
+Enrolled and participating in Open Data Science course and also reading a lot.

 ## Month 5 total: 60 hours

-## Week 17

-## Week 18

-## Week 19

-## Week 20
+Okay, I cant actually recall what i was doing this month.
+Probably coding a lot and watching some new courses.

 ## Month 6 total: 60 hours

-Northwestern University ML courses.
+Helped my friend through all Northwestern University ML minor.
+A lot of reading again.

 **Interesting**: PyTorch.
 2 weeks of reinforcment learning.